hrmn-preet/City-of-Edmonton-311-Requests-Analysis-/README.md

-# Geospatial Analysis & Forecasting Service Request Volumes
+# Geospatial Analysis & Forecasting Service Request Volumes by Neighbourhood
 ## Overview

 This project involves geospatial analysis and forecasting of daily and monthly service request volumes by location.
 The ultimate goal is to optimize resource allocation and improve service delivery.